rokath/tip/docs/TipUserManual.md

 * ID 254 -> next 4 bytes are unreplacable
 * ID 255 -> next byte is coding 2...257 unreplacable bytes

 This allows 2560 additional pattern for the price 14 less 2-bytes pattern and the need for 2 bytes for the 2560 additional patterns.
+The details could be configurable.

+> **Consideration:** Interesting extension but we want elemminate zeroes in one shot to keep the overall overhead small.
+This could make sense to improve SMAZ in an universal way, by providing a pattern table generator, which could be practically the same.
+The pattern table generator could get an option to use some internet data for the table generation.

 <!--